 - Flathead screwdriver

-Before carpet stretching, clear the room of all furniture.
-Assemble all the tools you’ll need for stretching the carpet.
+Before carpet stretching, clear the room of all furniture and gather the necessary tools.

 Step 1: Peel the Carpet From the Tack Strip